-6 Things You Won’t Regret Investing In When You Move Out On Your Own
+6 Items You Won't Regret Investing In When You Move Out

 So, you finally got your own place.
 Whether moving in with friends or your SO, this is a huge step in your life.